Baby Led Weaning and Daycare is by Flick Frankish at Baby Vine.

 They were foods I knew would be easy for Cassie to eat that my parents didn’t have to worry about her choking on.
 Did I overcome this one successfully?
 Sadly, no. A year later my mum admitted that she would always spoon feed Cassie when I left hers as she was far too scared to do otherwise.

-Baby Led Weaning and Daycare
+Making Baby Led Weaning at Daycare Work

 The second challenge came when Cassie started daycare.